-About two-thirds of school principals report they are currently implementing a visible and tangible climate initiative.
-Given the high impact that evidence-based climate initiatives can have on improving a variety of student outcomes, this is of considerable concern that as many as one-third of principals are not specifically addressing school climate should consider such actions in the coming school year.
+Only about one-half of school principals report they are currently implementing a visible and tangible climate initiative.
+Given the high impact that evidence-based climate initiatives can have on improving a variety of student outcomes, this is of considerable concern that such a high percentage of principals are not specifically addressing school climate should consider such actions in the coming school year.